profnandaa/redbeacon.github.io/_posts/2013-10-20-The-Title-Would-Be-Hello-World-If-We-Werent-Aiming-Higher.markdown

   <p class="lead"> Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.</p>
   <small>Charles Mingus</small>
 </blockquote>

 <p>
 Great news folks!
-We've decided to create a tech blog for spreading our passion and love for making incredible apps with anyone who is interested in building great products.
+We've decided to create a product engineering blog for spreading our passion and love for making incredible apps with anyone who is interested in building great products.
 Our engineers, designers and product managers are eager and excited to share their ideas and experiences.
 </p>